State-Trait Anxiety Inventory: The State-Trait Anxiety Inventory

 The State Trait Anxiety Inventory is a test/questionnaire given to adults that shows how strong a person’s feelings of anxiety are.
 It is offered and translated in twelve languages: English, Chinese, Danish, Dutch, Finnish, French, Italian, Norwegian, Portuguese, Spanish, Swedish, and Thai.
 It was developed to provide both short and reliable scales based on a person's answers to access state and trait anxiety.

 Feelings of unease, worry, tension, and stress can be defined as anxiety.
 It is usually accompanied by a situation that causes these feelings for example, a big test or interview.
+Also, prisoners can experience such symptoms.
 It can also be caused by anxiety disorders such as Obsessive Compulsive Disorder (OCD) or Generalized Anxiety Disorder (GAD).
 The STAI tests two different types of anxiety, state and trait anxiety.

 State anxiety (S-anxiety) can be defined as fear, nervousness, discomfort, etc. and the arousal of the autonomic nervous system induced by different situations that are perceived as dangerous.
 This type of anxiety refers more to how a person is feeling at the time of a perceived threat and is considered temporary.

 Trait anxiety (T-anxiety) can be defined as feelings of stress, worry, discomfort, etc. that one experiences on a day to day basis.
 This is usually perceived as how people feel across typical situations that everyone experiences on a daily basis.